jwizard-bot/jwizard-core/docker/README.md

 # JWizard Core

-JWizard is an open-source Discord music bot handling audio content from various multimedia sources with innovative web player.
-This image contains the core of the application, which supports the Discord API event handlers and message broker handling events from web interface.
-Use JWizard Audio Client for make interactions with Lavalink nodes.
-Ready for clustering based on shard-offset system.
+JWizard is an open-source Discord music bot that manages audio content from various multimedia sources and features an innovative web player.
+This repository contains the core of the application, which supports Discord API event handlers and a message broker for handling events from the web interface.
+It is also designed for clustering, utilizing a shard-offset system.

 [Webpage](https://jwizard.pl)
 | [GitHub repository](https://github.com/jwizard-bot/jwizard-core)